DC-AC/ShutdownAzureResources/README.md

 You can then schedule this runbook to run as often as you'd like.

 After the runbook is deployed you'll need to upgrade the PowerShell module which is included in the Automation account.
 Use the instructions <a href="http://blog.coretech.dk/jgs/azure-automation-script-for-downloading-and-preparing-azurerm-modules-for-azure-automation/">here</a> to upgrade the PowerShell modules for the Azure Automation account.
 You will need to upgrade the PowerShell module AzureRM.Profile first, then upgrade the rest of the PowerShell modules.

+After upgrading the Azure PowerShell modules you'll need to schedule how often you want the modeule to run using the Runbook Scheduler.
+It is recommended to configure it to run nightly.